 Canal Boat VS Caravan: What would I recommend?

 If you are using this as a permanent home or somewhere that you will stay for extended periods of time, then canal boating is the way to go.
 You can have a much better floating home this way, especially if you go for a narrowboat.
 I don’t see caravans working well for anything other than short holidays, unless you like the idea of staying on campsites and paying for the privilege.
-If that is the case you may even find a mobile home more attractive (although this can’t be moved around easily).
+If that is the case, you may even find a mobile home (otherwise known as a static caravan) more attractive (although this can’t be moved around easily).

 However, these are just my opinions.
 I would recommend looking at the pros and cons for yourself and seeing what best fits your requirements.
 Everyone is different, after all!
 And why not hire a caravan and a narrowboat for holidays before taking the plunge, so that you can get a realistic experience with both options.